 The first step of being a good father is to simply be there.
-Infants need their father figure.
-Toddlers need their father.
-Every age group needs their father.
-Simply paying support or running out on the mother and baby are considered the worst things that one can do.
+Simply paying financial support or even worse, abandoning your baby and their mother are considered the worst things that one can do.
 It is understandable if the mother and father are not together and struggle to get along, but the father should still make an effort to be a part of the baby’s life, no matter what.
 The baby's well-being should transcend disputes within the relationship.

-While being there is a big thing, what a man does while he is there is equally as big.
-If the man is there, but does not interact with the baby, then he may as well not even be there.
+While being there is a crucial, what a father does while he is there is equally significant.
+If Dad is there but does not interact with the baby, then he may as well not even be there.
 It is important that he makes an effort to have an active role in the baby's upbringing.
-Ideally, he will take on the responsibilities of the child rearing process, such as changing diapers and feeding, then he is simply taking up space and paying for the space.
+Ideally, he will take on the responsibilities of the child-rearing process, such as changing diapers and feeding.

-Patience is another big thing in the fathering of a baby.
+Patience is vital in the fathering of a baby.
 Babies are not pre-equipped with language.
 They have to learn their parent’s language.
-This can be a very frustrating time for everyone.
-However, anger and frustration should not be shown the child for his or her lack of understanding.
-Anger and frustration can be damaging to the child’s ability to learn the meaning of things and can set a child back even further.
+This can be a frustrating time for everyone.
+However, anger and frustration should not be shown toward the child for their lack of understanding.
+These attitudes can be damaging to the child’s ability to learn meaning and can even set a child back in their development.

-Self-control is the final big pointer to being a good father.
-Self control goes beyond anger and patience.
-Self control means kicking any habits that may be harmful to the baby and beginning a life that is healthy and that is productive.
-If the baby should not be doing those things, then it is the responsibility of the father to ensure that the baby is not exposed to the things.
+Self-control is the final big aspect to being a good father.
+This goes beyond anger and patience.
+Self-control means kicking any habits that may be harmful to the baby and beginning a life that is healthy and productive.
+If you would not want your baby ever engaging in certain behaviors and practices, then it is the responsibility of the father to ensure that the baby is not exposed to those things.
 This includes excessive smoking, drinking, or the partaking of illegal substances.

-As shown, it is not providing presents or dollars that makes a man a good father.
-It is the interactions and conduct of the man around his baby that makes a man a good father.
-While these can be challenging tasks at times, the rewards of watching that baby grow into a beautiful young man or woman are well worth the difficulties of raising that life.
+The interactions and conduct of the father around his baby that makes a good Dad.
+While these can be challenging tasks at times, the rewards of watching your baby grow into a healthy and happy individual are well worth the difficulties of parenthood.